 The operation was known formally as 'Dipper' (ii), but is universally recognised as 'Cherryblossom', which was the US codename for Empress Augusta Bay.

-Bougainville is the largest island of the Solomon islands group, and is about 130 miles (210 km) long and 30 miles (48 km) wide, with an area of about 3,800 sq miles (9840 km²).
+Bougainville is the largest island of the Solomon islands group, and is about 130 miles (210 km) long and 30 miles (48 km) wide, with an area of 3,598 sq miles (9318 km²).
 The island lies near the north-western end of the chain, 190 miles (300 km) to the east of Rabaul, the Japanese primary base area in the northern part of New Britain island.
 Bougainville is mountainous, dominated by the Emperor and Crown Prince ranges, with two active volcanoes of which the higher is Mt Balbi, at 10,171 ft (3100 m).
 The lower slopes and coastal plains are covered in dense jungle.
 With an average of some 100 in (254 cm) of rain per year, the island is wet right through the year, although the winter months include south-east winds which bring slightly drier conditions than during the summer period’s north-west winds.
 Malaria and other tropical diseases are endemic.

 Late in 1941, there was an adequate anchorage with a small landing for loading copra at Buin near the southern end of the island, and a grass airstrip.
 A 1,400-ft (430-m) airstrip had also been completed on Buka island just across the narrow Buka Passage from the northern tip of Bougainville.
 There were several native trails, mostly along the coast, but only the trail around the north-west coast of the island was usable by motor vehicles.
-The population was about 54,000 natives speaking about 18 different languages, but only 100 Europeans and 100 Asians, of whom the majority were Chinese.
+The population was about 54,000 native people speaking about 18 different languages, but only 100 Europeans and 100 Asians, of whom the majority were Chinese.

 The evacuation of European women and children was ordered on 12 December 1941, and that of the remaining Europeans on 18 December.
 Many of the European residents refused to leave, this including many of the island’s missionaries.
 Many of the Europeans and most of the Chinese were later evacuated, with some difficulty, by submarine.
 Among those who remained were Jack Read and Paul Mason, who became part of the 'Ferdinand' coastwatcher organisation and transmitted vital early warnings of Japanese air raids against Henderson Field during the Guadalcanal campaign.

 Japanese troops landed in the Buka Passage area on 30 March 1942 with the intention of establishing an outer position for the strategic defence of Rabaul, and the airfield on Buka quickly became a useful satellite to the air bases at Rabaul.
-Occupation of the rest of the rest of the island was undertaken only slowly: for example Kieta, in the centre of the east coast, was not occupied until July.
+Occupation of the rest of the island was undertaken only slowly: for example Kieta, in the centre of the eastern coast, was not occupied until July.
 The Japanese initially made little effort to hunt down the coastwatchers, who operated almost unhindered during the most crucial part of the Guadalcanal campaign.

 Bougainville’s native population co-operated with the Japanese more readily than the populations of other islands of the Solomons group.
 There were a number of reasons for this.
-The evacuation of the European population proved deeply disturbing to the native population, who rioted at Kieta on 23 January 1942 and was brought under control only by the efforts of one of the German residents who had refused evacuation.
+The evacuation of the European population proved deeply disturbing to the native population, who rioted at Kieta on 23 January 1942 and were brought under control only by the efforts of one of the German residents who had refused evacuation.
 The influence of German missionaries and the fact that the Japanese had so easily driven out the Allies also had their effect on the attitude of the natives.

 Japanese pressure on the coastwatchers became unbearable, and they were evacuated from the north-east coast in March 1943 by the US submarines Gato and Guardfish.
 Nine women, 27 children and three nuns were also evacuated.